jayinc/docs/content/client-libraries/usage.md

 </div>

 <div class="Android tabcontent platform code">

-In your main activity,
-define a touch listener that
-activates and deactivates audio transmission.
-Also, in the <code>onCreate</code> method assign this listener to <code>SpeechlyButton</code>.
+In your main activity, define a touch listener that activates and deactivates audio transmission.
+Also, in the `onCreate` method assign this listener to `SpeechlyButton`.

 {{< highlight kotlin >}}
 private var buttonTouchListener = object : View.OnTouchListener {
     override fun onTouch(v: View?, event: MotionEvent?): Boolean {